-I will present 3 or more reasons, citing textual evidence, that answer the essential question, what forces work for and against supranational cooperation among nations, and close with how it relates to today.
+In this essay, I will present 3 or more reasons, citing textual evidence that answers the essential question, “How do both the Physical Geography and the Human Geography contribute to the areas of Europe and Russia?” and close with how it relates to today.